 - Seat belts and seat buckles: Everyone touches these at least twice per flight, often more

 - Tray table: Considered the most germ-infested part of the whole plane.
-It has up to 8 times the germs and bacteria than the flush button in the airplane bathroom
+It has up to eight times more germs and bacteria than the flush button in the airplane bathroom

-Also, if you ever have to go to the restroom, remember to bring your pack of wipes into the restroom to wipe down the seat, flusher, and sink.
+Also, if you ever have to go to the restroom, remember to bring your pack of wipes into the restroom to wipe down the seat, flush button, and sink.

 A small bottle of hand sanitizer can be purchased at home for $1 to $2.
 Make sure the bottle is 3.4 ounces or less so that you can bring it in your carry-on.